Agents of Shinra

 - Authority Equals Asskicking: He's the leader of an international terrorist organization and is typically implied to be one of the strongest characters in series.

 - Bad Powers, Bad People: The Psycho Power is pure negative energy that only truly works once you have purged yourself of all goodness.
-And Vega has done just that.
+And Bison has done just that.

 - Big Bad: Of the Street Fighter franchise.
 Even in this game, in which he's part of a Villain Team-Up with numerous series' top heels, he's manipulating and maneuvering his way to try to harness perfect Psycho Power.

 - Card-Carrying Villain: Shadaloo is bad.
-Vega has no compunction about sharing that with anyone.
+Bison has no compunction about sharing that with anyone.

 - Cop Killer: Chun Li's father, whom he killed, was an Interpol agent.